tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/ssl_pay_certificate.html.markdown

 currently, it does not support re-issuing certificates, revoking certificates, and deleting certificates; the certificate remarks and belonging items can be updated.
 The Destroy operation will only cancel the certificate order, and will not delete the certificate and refund the fee.
-If you need a refund, you need to check the current certificate status in the console as `Review Cancel`, and then you can click `Request a refund` to refund the fee, If you want to modify the information multiple times, you need to use the wait_commit_flag field.
-Please refer to the field remarks for usage.
-Otherwise, it will be considered as a one-time submission and no further modifications will be provided.
+If you need a refund, you need to check the current certificate status in the console as `Review Cancel`, and then you can click `Request a refund` to refund the fee.

 ## Example Usage